-Because if you disregard those cravings, and you let it build up, eventually it can lead to binge eating that will last not one meal, but a whole day or even a whole week.
+Because if you disregard those cravings, and you let them build up, eventually it can lead to binge eating that will last not one meal, but a whole day or even a whole week.

 So having some sweet ritual daily is a good way to keep your cravings at the bay, and kill the monster while it’s little.
 Not when it’s gonna eat the city.
-A great example is dark chocolate, where all you need is just a little bit.
+A great example is a dark chocolate, where all you need is just a little bit.